University of South Florida

 Dr. Malmberg's research investigates the processes and representations involved in human memory.
 It attempts to strike a balance between empirical investigations and mathematical and computational modeling.
 Currently, his lab is pursuing several interrelated projects that investigate the effects of aging on memory, context-dependent memory, encoding and retrieval processes, prior-frequency effects, and models of episodic memory and decision making.
 Dr. Malmberg received his PhD in Cognitive Psychology from the University of Maryland in 2000.
 From 2000-2003 he was an NIH NRSA Postdoctoral Fellow at Indiana University where he studied Mathematical Psychology, and in 2004, he received the American Psychological Association's Division 3 New Investigator Award (Journal of Experimental Psychology: Learning, Memory, and Cognition).

-Kilic, A., Criss, A.H., Malmberg, K.J., & Shiffrin, R.M. (in press).
-Models that allow us to perceive the world more accurately also allow us to remember past events more accurately via differentiation, Cognitive Psychology,
+Kilic, A., Criss, A.H., Malmberg, K.J., & Shiffrin, R.M.
+(2017).
+Models that allow us to perceive the world more accurately also allow us to remember past events more accurately via differentiation, Cognitive Psychology, 92, 52-86.

 Annis, J. & Malmberg, K. J. (2013).
 A model of positive sequential dependencies in judgments of frequency.
 Journal of Mathematical Psychology, 57(5), 225-236.